Creating an inclusive culture

 Through STV Expert Voices we are working to broaden our network of contributors to increase representation of disabled people across news and current affairs output.

-We have six key priorities to help us achieve these targets:
+We have five key priorities to help us achieve these targets:

 - Create an inclusive working environment for all colleagues